dart-lang/pana/README.md

   -j, --json                   Output log records and full report as JSON.
       --hosted-url             The server that hosts <package>.
                                (defaults to "https://pub.dev")
-  -l, --line-length            The line length to use with dart format.
       --hosted                 Download and analyze a hosted package (from https://pub.dev).
       --[no-]dartdoc           Run dartdoc and score the package on documentation coverage.
                                (defaults to on)